bluedotimpact/networking-bot/README.md

 ## Deployment

 This app is deployed using Vercel and uses an Airtable base as a database.
 API keys are stored safely in Vercel environment variables.
 GitHub Actions hits the scheduler endpoint.

+To deploy a new version, simply commit to the master branch.
+GitHub Actions automatically handles CD, via `npm run deploy:prod`.